Question: If you had to choose between playing a $100 guitar on a $1000 guitar amp…

 - more watts = more volume

-The real truth of the matter is actually far more complex, and well beyond the scope of this article.
+The truth is actually far more complex, and well beyond the scope of this article.

 So instead of showing you a bunch of equations and graphs, I’ll just tell you what you probably care to know: